gchaperon/latam-challenge/docs/challenge.md

 If Terraform is asked to "redeploy" the current image, no expensive operation will be performed because the configuration will match the state exactly.

+**Triggers**: CD is only configured to run on push to the main branch.
+Conceptually this could be described as "if tests pass, it goes to production".
+This might not be ideal in many situations, specially if integration tests are present, or there is a QA team that need to validate new features.
+For this application (a relatively small job challenge) i'm keeping it simple.

 ## Conventions